arabic-digital-humanities/adhtools/README.md

 * `add-metadata-dir.cwl`
 	- Scatter of safar-add-metadata-file.cwl
 * `extract_metadata-xml.cwl`
 	- Existing python step that extracts metdata from directory with xml and puts it into a csv file.
-Useful??
 * `safar-add-metadata.cwl`
 	- Existing python step that adds the metadata for dir instead of directory.
-Why not using scatter?
 * `split-dir-chapters.cwl`
 	- Scatter of split-file-chapters.cwl.
-Not used, but maybe useful?
 * `split-text.cwl`
 	- Python step `split-text.cwl` that splits on regex.
 Potentially useful for different corpora.
-Maybe make more generic and part of nlppln?
 * `safar-split-and-analyze-file-no-filtering.cwl`
-	- Old version of `safar-split-and-analyze-file.cwl`, but retains all fields (remove?)
+	- Old version of `safar-split-and-analyze-file.cwl`, but retains all fields